My AI Journey: A Timeline of Tinkering, Models, and Machines

 What's Next

 I wrote this post because the timeline matters.
 What's happening in coding right now is a preview of what's coming everywhere else.
-I've seen the trajectory from the inside — from the first ReAct agents that could barely hold a conversation, to a system that runs an entire product empire.
+I've seen the trajectory from the inside.
+I've gone from the first ReAct agents that could barely hold a conversation to a system that runs an entire product empire.
 The pattern is the same.
 Only the domain changes.

 Ask about this post